This post may contain affiliate links. Please read our disclosure policy.

 2- Put it on his Christmas list and hope that he gets it.

 3- Save up his own money to buy it (you could even match his money.
-If he puts $5 into his piggy bank, you add $5, too.)pin for how to unspoil my child
+If he puts $5 into his piggy bank, you add $5, too.) - Teach your child to give.

 Spend more time doing things with your child.
 You don’t need to “buy” things for them.
 Just spend time with them.
 You can grab my free calendar & my FREE e-mail series on spending one-on-one time with your child: